Estate Planning Law

 Our estate lawyers use creativity in developing strategies and techniques to build estate plans that adjust to changing circumstances.
 As your life evolves and changes, so too should your estate plan.
 Our estate lawyers collaborate with you, your financial advisor, and your accountant to develop a custom estate plan that addresses your situation and will last for years.

 Contact Us for Some Peace of Mind

 With just a little planning, you can get on the road to protecting your assets, planning your estate, avoiding probate, and minimizing your taxes so you can relax with peace of mind about what will happen should you become incapacitated or pass away.

-Contact us by email or call us today at 205-663-0281 for a free consultation.
+Contact us here or call 205-663-0281 to schedule a consultation.
 John Holliman or Melanie B. Holliman (formerly Melanie B. Bradford) will help you with estate planning so you can take care of your nest egg and your loved ones.
 And, we and our staff will treat you like family.